-AMPK is an energy sensor, that when activated in the right tissues has many beneficial effects on our bodies.
-It stimulates weight loss, improves insulin sensitivity, decreases inflammation, and improves muscle performance.
-AMPK is also involved in several longevity pathways and promotes healthy aging.
-Check out how you can improve your AMPK activity.
+AMPK is an energy sensor that, when activated in certain tissues, has many beneficial effects on our bodies.
+It stimulates the metabolism, improves insulin sensitivity, decreases inflammation, and improves muscle performance.
+AMPK is also involved in several longevity pathways and may promote healthy aging.

 AMPK can detect the level of energy (number of ATP molecules) in a cell and helps regulate responses when it gets too low or high.

-AMPK is produced in a number of tissues, including the liver, brain, fat cells and muscle (R).
+AMPK is produced in a number of tissues, including the liver, brain, fat cells and muscle .

 While much of AMPK activity is dependent on external factors such as diet and exercise we all have a genetic disposition inherited from our parents.

 AMPK in the hypothalamus senses our level of energy production in the body (in the form of ATP).
 It increases energy expenditure and can also increase appetite (when it is activated in the hypothalamus) .